 The noise characteristics of geometries with modifications to both nozzles are examined now.
-Spectral comparisons of the baseline (round + round) with bevel24 + round, and bevel24 + MF1 are shown in Figure 27.
-The jet operating conditions are NPRp=1.55, Tp/Ta=3.0, NPRs=1.71, Ts/Ta=1.21.
-The azimuthal angle ( $\phi$ ) is 0° and the freestream Mach number Mt=0.20.
-At 90°, there is negligible change.
+Spectral comparisons of the baseline (round + round) with bevel24 + round and bevel24 + MF1 are shown in Fig. 27.
+The jet operating conditions are NPR_p = 1.55, $T_p/T_a = 3.0$, NPR_s = 1.71, $T_s/T_a = 1.21$.
+The azimuthal angle (φ) is 0 deg and the freestream Mach number $M_t = 0.20$.
+At 90 deg, there is negligible change.
 At lower polar angles (not shown), there is a slight increase in level.
-In the peak radiation sector, there is a ~3 dB to ~4 dB reduction in level over a large frequency range near the spectral peak, without increased levels at the higher frequencies.
-An immediate observation is the following: most of the noise benefit is provided by bevel24, with the addition of MF1 resulting in very minor changes.
+In the peak radiation sector, there is a ~ 3 to ~ 4 dB reduction in level over a large frequency range near the spectral peak, without increased levels at the higher frequencies.
+An immediate observation is the following: most of the noise benefit is provided by bevel 24, with the addition of MF1 resulting in very minor changes.

-Another comparison of the baseline with bev130 + round, and beve130 + MF1 is shown in Figure 28, at the higher power setting of NPRp=1.71, Tp/Ta=3.16, NPRs=1.76, Ts/Ta=1.24.
-The azimuthal angle ( $\phi$ ) is 0° and the freestream Mach number Mt=0.20.
-The observed spectral trends are similar to those seen in Figure 27.
+Another comparison of the baseline with bevel30 + round and bevel30 + MF1 is shown in Fig. 28, at the higher power setting of

+NPR_p = 1.71, $T_p/T_a = 3.16$, NPR_s = 1.76, $T_s/T_a = 1.24$.
+The azimuthal angle (φ) is 0 deg and the freestream Mach number $M_t = 0.20$.
+The observed spectral trends are similar to those seen in Fig. 27.
 There is a larger noise benefit at the aft angles.
-Again, most of the noise benefit is provided by bevel30.
-The freestream Mach number is increased to 0.28 in Figure 29.
-The tail-up at the lower frequencies is due to contamination from the tunnel noise floor and is not related to the noise from the jet.
-At this higher Mt, there is noise increase at 90° and at the lower angles; as we move aft, spectral reductions are obtained.
-So far, attention has been restricted to $\phi = 0^{\circ}$ .
-Now we examine the spectral characteristics at other azimuthal angles.
-Figures 30 and 31 depict comparisons for the same operating conditions, but at $\phi = 30^{\circ}$ and $60^{\circ}$ , respectively.
-At $\phi = 30^{\circ}$ in Figure 30, there is a slight increase in level at 90°; there is still a larger noise reduction at the aft angles.
-At $\phi = 60^{\circ}$ in Figure 31, the angular range over which noise reduction is observed is drastically reduced; even at 130°, there is an increase in levels at the higher frequencies, though there is some reduction at the lower frequencies.
+Again, most of the noise benefit is provided by bevel 30.
+The freestream Mach number is increased to 0.28 in Fig. 29.
+The tail up at the lower frequencies is due to contamination from the tunnel noise floor and is not related to the noise from the jet.
+At this higher M_t , there is noise increase at 90 deg and at the lower angles; as we move aft, spectral reductions are obtained.
+So far, attention has been restricted to $\phi = 0$ deg.
+Now, the spectral characteristics at other azimuthal angles are examined.
+Figures 30 and 31 depict comparisons for the same operating conditions, but at $\phi = 30$ and 60 deg, respectively.
+At $\phi = 30$ deg in Fig. 30, there is a slight increase in level at 90 deg; there is still a larger noise reduction at the aft angles.
+At $\phi = 60 \text{ deg}$ in Fig. 31, the angular range over which noise reduction is observed is drastically reduced; even at 130 deg, there is an increase in levels at the higher frequencies, although there is some reduction at the lower frequencies.
 Similar trends are observed at other jet conditions (not shown).
 It is important to keep in mind that the nozzle designs investigated here are directional in character, in that noise reductions are obtained over a certain angular sector in the azimuthal plane.
-The benefit peaks at $\phi = 0^{\circ}$ and gradually diminishes with increase in azimuthal angle.
-Such behavior has been reported by Viswanathan [18] for the primary bevel with a round secondary; given the minor spectral modifications introduced by the addition of a modified secondary nozzle, perhaps it should not be surprising that similar trends are observed for the combination of beveled primary with modified secondary nozzle.
+The benefit peaks at $\phi = 0$ deg and gradually diminishes with increase in